Getting Value From Your Comapny's Vision Statement

-The value of a good vision statement can be worth its weight in gold.
+The value of a good vision statement for your company can be worth its weight in gold.

-How comfortable are you with your company's current vision?
+How comfortable are you with your company's current vision statement?

-The vision – or as we like to refer to it at SHE-Suite Boutique, the company's purpose – is the glue that holds all the pieces of the business together.
+The vision – or as we like to refer to it at SHE-Suite Boutique, your company's purpose – is the glue that holds all the pieces of your business together.

 A solid purpose gets everyone on the same page, moving in tandem towards a forward-thinking, purposeful goal.

 Here are three ways to get the value you and your team need from your company's vision statement – or purpose – to propel yourself closer to realizing your dreams:

 One thing our clients consistently tell us is they have a dream in their head, but the people around them just aren't "getting it."
 This is common – especially for visionaries.

 But having your team "get it" is crucial to successful outcomes of the business.
 According to Simon Sinek in his book Start With Why, "people won’t truly buy into a product, service, movement, or idea until they understand the WHY behind it."

 Any business that can't articulate their purpose will struggle to attract the right customers and the right people to support the vision.